-The practicalities of the transition:
+Firstly, I will highlight the practicalities of the transition:

 “If you’re a senior registrar, if you’re in your ST6, ST7 year it’s time to start thinking like a consultant”

-At this stage of your career it’s good to start taking on more responsibilities clinically on the shop floor.
+At this stage of your career, it’s good to start taking on more responsibilities clinically on the shop floor.
 For example, as a senior registrar you could approach the consultant and ask to carry out the ward round; “let me run the unit and I will present all the patients and my plans to you at the end of the day”.
 It’s important to start doing this more regularly.
-This is something I didn’t do in my final years of training and it would have helped me a lot in my transition if I had done.
+This is something I didn’t do in my final years of training, and it would have helped me a lot in my transition if I had done.

 If you’re a senior trainee, getting feedback from the consultants is very important.
-You may be a very good clinician when you’re dealing with single patients, for example, but you may find it overwhelming when you have responsibility for 10 patients at the same time, all of whom are very sick.
+You may be a very good clinician when you’re dealing with single patients, for example, but you may find it overwhelming when you have responsibility for ten patients at the same time, all of whom are very sick.
 Juggling all the different responsibilities and priorities can feel quite overwhelming.
 It’s good and important to have early exposure to that type of responsibility.

 The most challenging elements of the transition:

-Another major challenge; as a consultant when you’re on call you tend to go home at night and be available on the phone.
+- As a consultant when you’re on call you tend to go home at night and be available on the phone.
 In my early stages of being a consultant I found it challenging to have to rely on the information I was being told over the phone regarding a patient.
 It’s difficult to make decisions about a patient remotely at 2 am when you haven’t seen them and you’re tired.
 I found this difficult at the beginning but as time goes on you become more comfortable with this element of the role.